 Another sperm sample is examined.
 The sperm quality and the ability of the cells to survive freezing and thawing are tested once again.

 Our doctors carry out a thorough health check to ensure that the donor is in good health, does not present any abnormalities, and is not suffering from any hereditary diseases.

 Blood and urine samples are collected and tested for infectious diseases and genetically recessive diseases.
 In addition, a chromosome analysis is carried out.
 The results are evaluated and approved by our geneticist.

 The sperm donor does a personality test, the result of which is then included on his profile.

 The sperm donor receives further counselling, records an audio interview, and writes a handwritten note.

-The sperm donor is officially approved by our Medical Director.
+The sperm donor is officially approved by our Medical Team.